Karol Nawrocki: Foreign policy stances toward Ukraine

-Nawrocki's Chancellery and advisors
+Presidential nominations and Chancellery

 On 7 August 2025, Karol Nawrocki selected his appointees to the Chancellery of the President of the Republic of Poland (KPRP) — Zbigniew Bogucki as Chief of the Chancellery, clashing with Law and Justice's intention to seat Przemysław Czarnek in the position, Adam Andruszkiewicz as Deputy Chief of the Chancellery, Jarosław Dębowski as Deputy Chief of the Cabinet, Paweł Szefernaker as Chief of the Cabinet, Marcin Przydacz as Chief of the Bureau for International Policy, Rafał Leśkiewicz as the Press Spokesperson, Wojciech Kolarski as Secretary of State, Agnieszka Jędrzak, Mateusz Kotecki, Karol Rabenda as Undersecretaries of State, and Magdalena Głowa as General Director of the Chancellery.
 Nawrocki also appointed Jarosław Wąsowicz as his presidential chaplain.

 Sławomir Cenckiewicz was appointed as the Chief of the National Security Bureau, with Mirosław Bryś and Andrzej Kowalski as his deputies.
 The Chancellery of the Prime Minister of Poland protested Cenckiewicz's appointment, restricting his access from secret information on 5 August, and New Left poseł Tomasz Trela suggested that Cenckiewicz's nomination should be withdrawn.
 Regardless, Cenckiewicz accepted Nawrocki's nomination.
+However, he resigned on 23 April 2026.
+Bartosz Grodecki was appointed as his successor, assuming the post on 8 May 2026.

 Nawrocki's appointees came from two groups: Dębowski, Cenckiewicz, Jędrzak, Kotecki and Leśkiewicz were Nawrocki's coworkers at the Institute of National Remembrance.
 Other appointments came from the Law and Justice party — KPRP official Kolarski, former viceminister Rabenda, posełs Andruszkiewicz, Bogucki, Przydacz and Szefernaker, who left their parliamentary positions for the KPRP, with Bogumiła Olbryś, Michał Jach, Tomasz Rzymkowski and Marek Subocz respectively replacing them in the Sejm.

-On 18 August, Nawrocki appointed several presidential advisors: Jarosław Bujak, Dariusz Dudek, Piotr Głowacki, Radosław Gruk, Paweł Gruza, Magdalena Hajduk, Jan Kasprzyk, Beata Kempa, Tomasz Obszański, Błażej Poboży, Barbara Socha, Krzysztof Wacławek, Łukasz Witek, and social advisors: Wanda Buk, Piotr Czauderna, Alvin Gajadhur, Bogdan Kubiak, Sławomir Mazurek, Andrzej Nowak, Jacek Saryusz-Wolski and Leszek Skiba.
-Nawrocki appointed Grzegorz Berendt as Special Representative for Historical Diplomacy on 29 October.
+On 18 August 2025, Nawrocki appointed several presidential advisors: Jarosław Bujak, Dariusz Dudek, Piotr Głowacki, Radosław Gruk, Paweł Gruza, Magdalena Hajduk, Jan Kasprzyk, Beata Kempa, Tomasz Obszański, Błażej Poboży, Barbara Socha, Krzysztof Wacławek, Łukasz Witek, and social advisors: Wanda Buk, Piotr Czauderna, Alvin Gajadhur, Bogdan Kubiak, Sławomir Mazurek, Andrzej Nowak, Jacek Saryusz-Wolski and Leszek Skiba.